curityio/nonce-authenticator/README.md

 jose4j-*.jar
 ```

-Deploy these JAR files to the instances of the Curity Identity Server, in a plugins subfolder.\
+Deploy these JAR files to your instances of the Curity Identity Server, in a plugins subfolder.\
 The plugin group `authenticators.nonce` can be replaced with any other arbitrary name of your choice:

 ```text